 The concrete shall be placed with an approved slip-form paver designed to spread, consolidate, screed and float-finish the freshly placed concrete in one complete pass of the machine in such a manner that a minimum of hand finish will be necessary to provide a dense and homogenous pavement in conformance with the Plans and Specifications.
-The machine shall vibrate the concrete for the full width and depth of the strip of pavement being Such vibration shall be accompanied with vibrating tubes or arms placed. working in the concrete or with a vibrating screed or pan operating on the The sliding forms shall be rigidly held together surface of the concrete. laterally to prevent spreading of the forms.
-The forms shall trail behind the paver for such a distance that no appreciable slumping of the concrete will occur, and that necessary final finishing can be accomplished while the concrete is still within the forms.
+The strip of machine shall vibrate the concrete for the full width and depth of the payement being placed.
+Such vibration shall be accompanied with vibrating tubes or arms working in the concrete or with a vibrating screed or pan operating on the surface of the The sliding forms shall be rigidly held together laterally to prevent spreading of concrete.
+The forms shall trail behind the paver for such a distance that no appreciable the forms. slumping of the concrete will occur, and that necessary final finishing can be accomplished while the concrete is still within the forms.
 Any edge slump of the pavement, exclusive of edge rounding, in excess of 6 mm shall be corrected before the concrete has hardened.